Fluorine deficiency

 Fluoride salts, particularly sodium fluoride (NaF), are used in the treatment and prevention of osteoporosis.
 Symptoms such as fractured hips in the elderly or brittle and weak bones may be caused by fluorine deficiency in the body.
 Fluoride stimulates bone formation and increases bone density; however, bone with excess fluoride content has an abnormal structure resulting in increased fragility.
 Thus, fluoride therapy results in large increases in bone mineral density but the effect on fracture rates, while positive, is small.

 Disputes over the essential nature of fluorine date back to the 19th century, when fluorine was first observed in teeth and bones.
-In 1973, a trial found reduced reproduction in mice fed fluorine-deficient diets; however, a subsequent investigation determined that this was due to reduced iron absorption.
+In 1973, a trial claimed to have found reduced reproduction in mice fed on fluorine-deficient diets; however, a subsequent investigation found that this was likely due to an iron-deficient diet.

 Role of fluoride

 Fluoride increases resistance to the "demineralization of tooth enamel during attack by acidic bacteria".
-While essential for all individuals, fluoride's effects are most significant in children, as the fluoride is incorporated into their developing enamel.
-This in turn causes their teeth to become less prone to decay.
+While essential for all individuals, fluoride's effects are most significant in children, as the fluoride is incorporated into their developing enamel.This in turn causes their teeth to become less prone to decay.
 Therefore, a relationship can be formulated, in that the more fluoride entering the body, the overall decline in the rate of decay.